 Average MPG: 58.9

-Small diesel cars with a premium badge are few and far between in 2022.
+Small diesel cars with a premium badge are few and far between these days.
 However, BMW’s smallest SUV offers all of the usual traits that drivers love, including fine handling and a lovely interior, along with a punchy diesel engine.
 The 2.0-litre turbodiesel comes in front-wheel drive sDrive 18d or four-wheel drive xDrive23d forms, with 148bhp and 194bhp respectively.
-Choose the lower output model and you’ll have access to a claimed 56.5mpg average fuel economy, while the 23d gives up to 58.9mpg due to its mild-hybrid technology.

 CO2 emissions for the 23d diesel models come in as low as 125g/km, while the 18d comes in at 131g/km.
 Whichever you choose, the X1 is a fine rival to cars from Jaguar, Land Rover, and Mercedes-Benz.